LHRLAB/lhrlab.github.io/_pages/includes/intro.md

 Office: N4-B1a-02, Computational Intelligence Lab, CCDS, NTU

 **Note:** I am currently open to academic opportunities.
 Please feel free to contact me regarding any available positions.

+**Note:** I’m also actively looking for self-motivated students and researchers to collaborate on frontier topics in LLM-related research.
+If you’re interested in my research directions, please feel free to reach out to me.